-As iOS 5.0 makes it’s way into beta 2, we wanted to tell users our latest iPhone backup software version supports iOS5 backups. iOS 5 won’t be released until at least September, but we will always do our best to support the latest version of iOS for native backups on your computer and iPhone/iPad users and even beta testers can extract their stored data.
+As iOS 5.0 makes its way into beta 2, we wanted to tell users that iPhone Backup Extractor fully supports iOS 5 backups. iOS 5 won;t be released until at least September, but we'll always do our best to support the latest version of iOS -- even for beta testers

-You're no doubt aware that Apple are making the next big step into centralising all data (like SkyNet!), with the forthcoming appearance of their iCloud system in iOS 5.
-However they will be giving everyone a choice to retain control of their own data... at least for now.
+You're no doubt aware that Apple are taking their next big step in centralising data, with the forthcoming appearance of iCloud in iOS 5.
+They'll still be giving everyone a choice to retain control of their own data.